Geometric extensions of many-particle Hardy inequalities: Preliminaries: single-particle Hardy inequalities

 \section{Preliminaries: single-particle Hardy inequalities}

-As a preparation, we start by recalling the ground state representation in a form which is well suited for our applications, and use it to derive the standard single-particle Hardy inequalities w.r.t. a point and a higher-dimensional subspace in $\R^d$.
+As a preparation, we start by recalling the ground state representation for the Laplacian in a form which is well suited for our applications, and use it to derive the standard single-particle Hardy inequalities w.r.t. a point and a higher-dimensional subspace in $\R^d$.